 Cancer patients receiving HER-2 directed agents are at an increased risk of developing cardiotoxicity, typically manifesting as an asymptomatic decrease in the left ventricular ejection fraction (LVEF) and less commonly congestive heart failure (CHF).

 Cardiotoxicity is a well recognised complication of trastuzumab therapy.
-However, this risk appears to be lower with the newer HER-2 directed agents (trastuzumab emtansine and pertuzumab) although experience with these agents is limited.
-Mechanistically distinct from anthracycline-induced cardiotoxicity, it typically manifests as an asymptomatic decrease in the left ventricular ejection fraction (LVEF) and less commonly as congestive heart failure (CHF).
+However, this risk appears to be lower with the newer HER-2 directed agents (trastuzumab emtansine and pertuzumab), as well the mixed HER tyrosine kinase inhibitors (neratinib and lapatinib), although experience with these agents is limited.
+Mechanistically distinct from anthracycline-induced cardiotoxicity, it typically manifests as an asymptomatic decrease in the LVEF and less commonly as CHF.

 A systematic review from the Cochrane collaboration including 8 randomised controlled trials and 11,991 patients reported on the safety and efficacy of trastuzumab use in early breast cancer.